ut-ras/Mercury-2016/Meeting-Notes.md

 * Forward bias all coding tasks for longer testing and integration times
 * Implement two timelines for Mercury administrative processes and robot design milestones
 * Reduce lead times on ordering parts
+* Constrain design teams to predefined requirements.

+The team decided to constrain electronic hardware to an Arduino and Raspberry Pi (subject to change) and software to ROS libraries.

 ### NEXT MEETING